wackydodo/DLW/README.md

 ### Prerequisites

-* Python 2.7 or Python 3.3+
+* Python 2.7 or Python 3.0 +
-* Works on Linux, Windows, Mac OSX, BSD
+* Works on Windows, Mac

 ### Installing